hyperspy/hyperspyUI/DEV-README.txt

 To add simple functionality to the UI, a full understanding of the UI framework should not be necessary.
-However, it it useful to understand how hyperspy signals are wrapped by the SignalWrapper class, as this is resonsible for tracking a signal's figures, and persisting certain properties across replots.
+However, it it useful to understand how HyperSpy signals are wrapped by the SignalWrapper class, as this is responsible for tracking a signal's figures, and persisting certain properties across replots.
 That being said, otherwise it should be pretty straightforward to add functionality to the UI.
 Other than that, see the API docs further down.

 Features can currently be implemented three ways:
  1) Actions:
-    Actions are a common name for something that is triggered as a reponse to user input, e.g. clicking an entry in the menu, or clicking a button in the toolbar.
+    Actions are a common name for something that is triggered as a response to user input, e.g. clicking an entry in the menu, or clicking a button in the toolbar.
 It is associated with a callback, and several attributes which can represent the action to the user.
 Once an action has been